 “Aiden was happier and more focused, and he started bringing home smiley faces from school,” she says.

 Besides a good workout, martial arts classes have a reputation for boosting kids’ self-esteem and providing a positive sense of community.
-The founders of Guardian, an Oakland, California, gym, realized the high cost was keeping kids from signing up.
+The founders of Guardian, an Oakland, California gym, realized the high cost was keeping kids from signing up.
 As a result, they offer free training for kids between ages 10 and 18.
-Other martial arts studios, such as Fitness Fight Factory in North Richland Hills, Texas, offer weekly classes for kids with special needs.
+Other martial arts studios, such as Blue Life Karate in Maplewood, New Jersey, have classes tailored to kids living with autism or ADHD.